ekonda/kutana/docs/index.rst

 Interactions with backends are highly unified, because we want you to have no problems creating plugins that will work nicely with multiple backends.

-You can manage your attachments throught class :class:`kutana.update.Attachment`. new attachments can be created using :meth:`kutana.update.Attachment.new`.
+You can manage your attachments throught class :py:class:`kutana.update.Attachment`. new attachments can be created using :py:meth:`kutana.update.Attachment.new`.

 Attachments are files that can have types.
 If type is unique to backends - you still can use them, but you will need to manager their uploads, parsing, e.t.c. on your own.

-Existing attachments (that already uploaded for example) can be created using :meth:`kutana.update.Attachment.existing`.
+Existing attachments (that already uploaded for example) can be created using :py:meth:`kutana.update.Attachment.existing`.
 Many backends capable of forwarding raw strings (supported by your service) while sending messages.

 Available built-in attachment types: